Skip to main content

 • If you launch the bat-Steam-game and you don't get the STL launch dialog (where you can go to MAIN MENU), close LiveSplit and the game, then start Steam Tinker Launch (Settings) to edit stuff.
 It should have automatically selected the game you last launched (so the bat-Steam-game)

-• Fonts don't work correctly, so stuff looks a little weird
+• Fonts don't work correctly, so stuff looks a little weird (feel free to try to fix this)

 • Sometimes LiveSplit doesn't start.
 No clue why